 Our Complaints Policy

-Jan Samuel (Partner) is responsible for our complaints handling procedure.
+Jan Samuel (Senior Partner) is the person who is primarily responsible for our complaints handling procedure.

 A complaint is any expression of client dissatisfaction, however it is expressed.

 We are committed to providing a high-quality legal service to all our clients.
 Although it happens very rarely, when something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.